saikatHi6/ConceptDoc/interview/Automation/Junit_Testng.md

         - Test listeners: Intercepting test events
         - Parameter resolvers: Providing custom parameter values
         - Condition evaluators: Dynamically enabling or disabling tests

+#### To implement an extension you have to implement of the following interfaces:

+    1. TestInstancePostProcessor - executed after the test has been created, can be used to inject dependencies into the test instance
+    2. ExecutionCondition - used to disable tests based on conditions
+    3. ParameterResolver - used to resolve parameters for test methods
+    4. TestExecutionExceptionHandler - used to handle exceptions

 # 5. Nested Tests:
 #### JUnit 4: Nested tests are not directly supported.
 #### JUnit 5: Provides built-in support for nested tests, allowing better organization and grouping of related tests.